DomGambarini/milestone-two-memory-game/README.md

 ## About the Game

 The World Cup Rugby Memory Card Game is designed to test your memory.
-The game features a grid of cards each depiciting rugby player captains participating in the Rugby World Cup 2023.
+The game features a grid of cards each depicting rugby player captains participating in the Rugby World Cup 2023.
 Your goal is to flip the cards, revealing the players, and match pairs to score points.
 But mismatched cards come with a penalty.

 ![Mock Up](documentation/mock-up.png)